Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Many fans know Mariska Hargitay for her work onscreen as Captain Olivia Benson on Law & Order: Special Victims Unit.
 However, you may not realize she's also talented behind the camera as one of the series' guest directors.
 And her episodes are some of the show's best.

-In addition to starring in SVU, Hargitay is the proud director of seven nail-biting episodes.
+In addition to starring in SVU, Hargitay is the proud director of eight nail-biting episodes.
 Let's look back at each action-packed one.

 "Criminal Stories" (Season 15, Episode 18)